Internship Abroad: Blog

 Weekend trip to Rio de Janeiro

 Since we only had three days for our trip, we started sightseeing right after our arrival.
 We visited some stunning places, including the Christ the Redeemer statue and Sugarloaf Mountain.
 We visited the Sugarloaf at sunset, which meant we had amazing views of the city.
-We also enjoyed the Copacabana and Ipanema beaches, and were a little bit jealous of the GIP participants in Rio.
+We also enjoyed the Copacabana and Ipanema beaches, and were a little bit jealous of the other interns in Rio.
 As Markus said above, they live right next to the beach.

-It was interesting to get to know the other program participants, who are mainly from the US, but also Spain and the Netherlands.
+It was interesting to get to know the other interns, who are mainly from the US, but also Spain and the Netherlands.
 I enjoyed talking with them about the past few weeks in Brazil.
 As there are a lot of differences between São Paulo, Rio de Janeiro and Recife, we have all experienced variations of Brazilian culture.
 This is even visible in the working environment, which I realized after speaking with Markus.